 Leucine, secondary to signalling for muscle protein synthesis, can also suppress glucose uptake into a cell after incubation for about an hour or so, since it may be stimulatory until it suppresses its own actions.
 Valine has been noted to increase serum glucose more rapidly in the body, suggesting either a faster negative regulation or just no promotion of glucose uptake

 Isoleucine is known to promote muscular uptake of glucose.
 The effects of isoleucine (which can be read in depth on its respective page) appear to mostly be mostly independent of the mTOR/AMPK axis, fully dependent on PI3K/PKC, and possibly related to reducing gluconeogenesis of fatty acids (producing less glucose would cause more to need to be taken up from the blood to meet cellular demands).

 Isoleucine is not known to increase glycogen synthesis like leucine is possibly due to glycogen synthesis from amino acids being dependent on mTOR activation which is the result of leucine and not isoleucine.

-Isoleucine counters leucine and can promote glucose uptake into a muscle cell, which although the mechanisms are not fully established it may be secondary to reduce gluconeogenesis of amino acids.
+Isoleucine counters leucine and can promote glucose uptake into a muscle cell, and although the mechanisms are not fully established, it may be secondary to reducing gluconeogenesis of amino acids.
 Glycogen synthesis is not upregulated with isoleucine, only uptake and consumption